<<Previous | ToC | Next >>

 Then you tell her that she is to walk one block to the next corner, and do the street corner thing, three times, three blocks.
 When we tell the computer to do something three times or a thousand times, or as many times as necessary, we call it a "loop" even though -- and we certainly hope most of the time -- that your sister isn't walking around in circles, but making progress toward the store, and then progress back again.
 We will study loops in a couple days, and we will pay special attention to making sure progress happens.

 You want to tell little Mary to buy some fruit, but the store doesn't always have the same kind of fruit for sale.
 So you tell her that if they have bananas, get bananas; otherwise if they have strawberries, get strawberries.
 They always have apples, but apples aren't so nice on cereal, so get apples only if they have neither bananas nor strawberries.
 These are conditional instructions, to be performed (or not) based on circumstances you can anticipate, but do not actually know ahead of time.
-A lot of what we tell the computer is conditional, so we will learn that next, after we learn how to tell the computer to do arithmetic and to remember things.
+A lot of what we tell the computer is conditional, so we will learn the Java way of doing that next, after we learn how to tell the computer to do arithmetic and to remember things.

 Remember the instructions for crossing the street?
 You told Mary to first do this, and then do that, and so on.
 It's a sequence of steps, which the computer does in order.
 Very fast computers -- including the one in front of you -- often do several things at once, but the designers work very hard to make sure each step gets back in line in the proper sequence, like as if they were done one at a time.
 You don't even need to know about it (unless you are going to be designing hardware) only that the computer does things in the order you tell it to do them.
-Somewhere along the line we'll sneak in talking about input and output, things we can tell our own program while it's running in the computer, and what it can tell us or tell other computers, because that's the sixth of the six things every programming language does.
+Somewhere along the line we'll sneak in talking about input and output, things we can tell our own program while it's running in the computer, and what it can tell us or tell other computers, because that's another of the six things every programming language does.

 Next: Programming Environment